OUDSL/arcgisstorymaps/index.md

 ### Building Your Story Map Journal

-The Story Map Journal interface is divided into a "Main Stage" and a "Side Panel".
+The Story Map Journal interface is divided into a **Main Stage** and a **Side Panel**.
 First select what you want your audience to see on the Main Stage.
 This is most often (and probably the intention of ArcGIS) a map, but you are allowed to make it an image, video, or web page as well.

-* In the "Select or create a map" dropdown menu, select the map of Lynchburg, VA crime incidents we created earlier, by the name you assigned your map.
+* In the **Select or create a map** dropdown menu, select the map of Lynchburg, VA crime incidents we created earlier, by the name you assigned your map.

 ![ArcGIS Story Map Journal Building start](/images/storymap07.png)

-* Keep all of the default options and click "Next"
+* Keep all of the default options and click **Next**
 * You'll then be asked to populate your Side Panel (this is where the text and media of your narrative go).
 ArcGIS wants you to create a home section, with a project subtitle (the title you gave earlier will display automatically), and maybe an introductory image first.

 ![ArcGIS Story Map Journal Side Panel Editor](/images/storymap08.png)